 |The intensive property does not depend on the amount of matter or substance||Extensive property depends on the amount of matter or substance|

 |An intensive property is independent||The extensive property is relative|

 |Change of state or size does not affect intensive property||Any change in state affects the extensive property|

 The inclusive property and exclusive properties are not inclusive.
 There are other types of physical properties available.
 But all those other types of properties are either derived from the intensive properties or the extensive properties.

-Having a basic idea about these types of properties is really important when you design a system and want to choose a material.
+Having a basic idea about these properties is really important when you design a system and choose a material.
 I hope I could able to give you that basic information about the extensive property and intensive property.